ENCCS/performance-programming/content/compilers.rst

    Fortran uses 1-based indexing, so the first element has index one.
 Thus the correct expression is :math:`B + (i-1)E`.

-   This is one point where the present author strongly prefers C.

 We can typically keep track of the array in memory by keeping track of where it starts.
 The size of each element depends on the element type of the array, which